cossorzano/scipion-pkpd/README.rst

 scipion-pkpd
 =============

-This plugin allows to use cryoSPARC2 programs within the Scipion framework
+This plugin allows to use PKPD plugin within the Scipion framework

 You will need to use `Scipion 3.0.0 <https://scipion-em.github.io/docs/release-3.0.0/docs/scipion-modes/how-to-install.html>`_ to run the plugin protocols.